top of page

 I believe in magic.
 Not the potions and poof! kind, not the creation of another more beautiful and mysterious world, but the deep and unshakable knowledge that this, our world, is more extraordinary, strange, and awe-inspiring than any I could imagine.
 My work highlights that magic, refines and amplifies it, revealing a world nestled into the fabric of our own.
 I explore and highlight a sense of joy and wonder in everyday items, with an emphasis on detail, growth, and movement.

 My creations are primarily functional, expressing the belief in cultivating beauty and magic and in the ordinary objects we use daily.
-Inspired and informed by the intricate systems of coral reefs and forest mycelium networks, the work is tactile and meant to be held and used.
+I explore my own variations of the hidden symbiotic systems of coral reefs and mycelium networks: systems that seem simple at first, but upon closer examination are wildly complicated and predicated on mutual care.
+These systems in which every part depends on the others, in which every part is vital and precious, draw a parallel to our human communities and support systems and invite examination of our own interconnectedness and effect on the people around us.
+My work is tactile and meant to be held and used.

 bottom of page